cyclingProfessor/EV3Sensors.ARC/README.md

 4. Finally, for simple control, there is an EditText View in which you can type a message and press send.
 This text also goes to the EV3.

-It is expected that Android voice recognition or openCV face recognition could easily be added to this app.
+It would be straightforward to add Android voice recognition or openCV face recognition or indeed any other Android sensor data to be sent to the robot.

 ***

 # Usage.

 You will need to set up the app by installing openCV manager 3.43.
 The download is available [here](https://sourceforge.net/projects/opencvlibrary/files/opencv-android/3.4.3/), you can then install the applicable apk provided.

-Then install the apk.
+I use the Droid Info app to find out the correct architecture for an apk on an Android device (it is free).

 You also need to connect to the robot over TCP/IP.
 If the robot has a WiFi dongle then all well and good.
 For Bluetooth you need to "reverse tether" your Android Bluetooth paired connection.
 Simply pair the devices and then, when connected, use the setting icon in the Bluetooth screen to "allow internet" using this connection.